-- 1. Measured at V{DD} = 5 V, Temperature = 25 °C. The current consumption is according to the crystal or resonator, loading capacitance. - 2.
+- 1. Measured at $V{DD}$ = 5 V, Temperature = 25 °C. The current consumption is according to the crystal or resonator, loading capacitance. - 2.
 C1 and C2 must be provided by external capacitors and their load capacitance depends on the crystal or resonator manufacturers' recommendation.
-Please check the crystal datasheet for the recommended values.
-And also consider the parasitic capacitance of package and board. - 3.
+Please check the crystal datasheet for the recommended values. - 3.
 The EXTAL32 and XTAL32 pins should only be connected to required oscillator components and must not be connected to any other devices.